Hear from our external employers

 Speak to the Student Jobs team for advice and tips

-"If you are looking for part-time work, go and speak to the Student Jobs team in the Careers & Employability Hub.
+"If you are looking for part-time work, go and speak to the Student Jobs team in the Careers Service Hub.
 They will help you find jobs advertised on the jobs board and give you advice and tips; that’s how I got my flexible retail job at UPSU!
-I work 10-15 hours a week for cash for rent as my loan doesn’t quite cover it.
+I work 10–15 hours a week for cash for rent as my loan doesn’t quite cover it.
 Apart from money it is good experience of working in a team and I have learned other new skills such as barista coffee and I have done my level two hygiene certificate."

 Patrick Ward, BSc Mathematics

 As well as the role being very flexible, I have developed skills which will transfer to my future career

 "I work part time for UCSP in the cafés on campus as a catering assistant and a sustainability coordinator.
 As well as the role being very flexible, enabling me to work around my deadlines when necessary, I have developed skills which will transfer to my future career in sustainability.
 I attended a round table discussion with the Sustainable Restaurant Association in Manchester to discuss the scheme.
 I completed and achieved the application for the Reservoir Café on campus to gain Vegetarian Society accreditation!"